saltstack/salt/doc/topics/tutorials/multimaster.rst

 Now the minion can be safely restarted.

 Now the minions will check into the original master and also check into the new redundant master.
-Both masters are first class and have rights to the minions.
+Both masters are first-class and have rights to the minions.

 Sharing Files Between Masters
 -----------------------------